lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

     $ gulp compile
 ```

-If you want to build the .rbz archive
+If you want to build the .rbz archive.
+It creates the [ladb_toolbox.rbz](../dist/ladb_toolbox.rbz) archive.

 ``` bash
     $ cd build